second-state/smart-contract-search-engine/README.md

 for blockNumber in reversed(range(stop, latestBlockNumber)):
 ```

 The topup - smart contract harvest, can be run once per minute using the following cron job.
+Again, remember that this script will only index contract instances which do not already exist in the index.
+If a contract instance already exists this script will just skip over it and continue looking for new unindexed contract instances.
+This is a very cheap and efficient script; essentially just sweeps a finite amount of upper blocks in the chain over and over as time goes on.

 ```bash
 * * * * * cd ~/htdocs/python && /usr/bin/python3 SmartContractHarvesterTopup.py
 # The above cron job will trigger at every minute of every hour of every day
 ```

+### Incremental  - smart contract **STATE** update

+The above scripts primarily store the contract infrastructure (contract address, owner address etc.).
+Having the ABI and contract address means that we can create web3 instances of each contract instance; and then go ahead and read all of the contract's public variables.
+The above harvesting scripts do this **only once**.

+The Python file, at `python/FairPlayStateUpdate.py` checks for changes in each contract's state in real-time.
+As soon as any change is detected, the main index is updated.
+The Python script does not repeatedly query the main index.
+Instead it locally compares hashes (hash(smart contract address + smart contract state)).
+This is very efficient and fast.

 ### Configuring your own search engine system